A Lovely Year is a participant in the Amazon Associates Program. As an Amazon Associate, I earn from qualifying purchases, at no cost to you.

 Hygge is not about decorating your house in a certain way or having the right kind of clothing.
 Hygge can’t be bought in a shop, despite what retailers of woolly socks and luxurious throw blankets would have us believe.

 It’s a feeling and an atmosphere that comes with enjoying the moment, whether you are on your own taking some guilt-free time to enjoy a cup of tea, with friends having a drink by the fire at the pub, or sharing a simple meal around the table with your family.

 Are you’re intrigued as I am by hygge and would love to learn more?
 It’s certainly very hygge to curl up with a good book.

 Here are some of my favourite books about hygge.
 From guides for beginners to personal memoirs and recipes, there’s something hygge for everyone here.

 5 Favourite Books About Hygge

-1. The Little Book of Hygge: Danish Secrets to Happy Living, by Meik Wiking
+1. The Little Book of Hygge: The Danish Way to Live Well, by Meik Wiking

 The Little Book of Hygge is the book that brought hygge into the consciousness of the wider world.
 Author Meik Wiking, CEO of the Happiness Research Institute in Copenhagen (what an amazing job!) examines why Denmark is consistently at the top of the world’s happiest country rankings.
 It’s no surprise that he concludes hygge is the magic ingredient.